Emilia and Linda of London-based blog The Ballet Bag give us six key facts about Wayne McGregor’s electrifying breakthrough work.

 We like to think of Wayne McGregor’s modern classic Chroma as a music box.
 One of the coolest, most exciting music boxes ever created.
-An indie rock party in a “Zen” space, where the energetic sound of the White Stripes challenges yet perfectly blends with John Pawson’s Oriental-minimalist set, and where dancers create the décor with individual shapes and strange beauty.
+A garage rock party in a Zen space, where the energetic sound of the White Stripes challenges yet perfectly blends with John Pawson’s minimalist set, and where dancers create the décor with individual shapes and strange beauty.

 Chroma was McGregor’s second work for the main stage at the Royal Opera House, and it was the strength of this piece, along with other successes like Qualia and Engram, that led to his appointment as resident choreographer of The Royal Ballet.
 Up until 2006, McGregor’s career had been marked by his subversion of movement and his penchant for cross-disciplinary collaborations.
 His is a dance vocabulary that is full of contrasts, combining speed with clarity of movement, fluidity with angular moves and sharp edges.
 Sometimes, his choreography may also incorporate elements of classical ballet, and Chroma presented an opportunity for the dancers to build upon classical movement, while exploring and revealing new facets.